Sheep Peak

 John and Shin

-Shin stops to look for our next move.
+Shin stopped to look for our next move

-Eventually we see the summit (centre peak) but it's still some distance away.
+Eventually we saw the summit (centre peak) but it's still some distance away

 Looking back at the last ridge: we tackled it from different directions.
 Shin came over the far right